Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

       alt = "Bar Chart 4"
       style="width:600px;height:300px;"/>

-Although we have seen some variables with bad distribution, like for example, SeniorCitizen and PhoneService, we will keep them in our dataset.
+Although we have seen some variables with poor distribution, as senior citizens and phone service, we will keep them in our dataset.
 The rest of the variables presented a reasonably wide distribution.

 ### Predictive Model With Logistic Regression

-We have already done a cleaning process in our dataset and a small exploratory analysis, therefore, we are ready to create our machine learning model.
+We have already done a cleaning process in our dataset and a small exploratory analysis, allowing us to create our machine learning model.

 We can, when working with predictive models, use one of over 60 machine learning algorithms.
-Ok, but which algorithm will we use?
+What algorithm will we use?
 It will depend on the business problem.
-If the problem is about classification, then we will use algorithms for classification, such as random forest and decision tree.
+If the problem is about classification, then we will use algorithms for classification problems, such as random forest and decision trees.
 If the problem is about regression, then we can use neural networks, linear regression, among others.

-You can use more than one algoritm in your project.
-We could train multiples algorithms, analyze each one performance and then, choose the algorithm that had better accuracy.
+You can use more than one algorithm in your project.
+We could train multiples algorithms, analyze each one performance, to choose the algorithm that had better accuracy.

 First, we will use the logistic regression model, perfect for classification problems.

 Let's split our data into two different groups: train_data and test_data.
-The train_data will be used to train our model and the test_data will validate its accuracy.
-To do that, the proportion will be 70% of original data for train_data and 30% for test_data, of course we will do a random split, this is important in order to avoid biased models.
+The train_data trains our model while the test_data will validate its accuracy.
+The proportion will be 70% of the original data for train_data and 30% for test_data with a random split.
+It is crucial to avoid biased models.

-In R, we have the function *createDataPartition* from **caret package**, which is one of the best package to work with machine learning.
+In R, we have the function createDataPartition from caret package, which is one of the best package to work with machine learning.
 The function "set.seed()" is also important so you can obtain the same results as mine.

 ``` r
 set.seed(2017)